-- a. limits the signal to a constant amplitude - b. rejects SSB and CW signals - c. limits the frequency shift of the signal - d. limits the phase shift of the signal
+- a. removes amplitude variations from the signal - b. rejects SSB and CW signals - c. removes frequency variations from the signal - d. removes phase variations from the signal

 14. In the block diagram of the receiver shown, the "frequency demodulator" could be implemented with a: